pau-tomas/gb-studio-plugins/README.md

   - These events duplicate existing GB Studio Actor events but instead of using a dropdown to select the actor they use a variable.
 The value of the variable represents the index of the actor in the scene (the player is always `0` and the rest of the actors have an index assigned based on when they were added to the scene).
 - **Actor FX**:
   - Run visual effects on an actor.
 Currently only Split In / Split Out effects are implemented.
 More to come (maybe?).
+- **Locked Event Group and Unlocked Event Group**:
+  - Lock or unlock the executuon of parts of your script.
+A locked script doesn't allow other scripts to run in parallel.

 ## How to Install